 Likewise, it is prudent to test any special makeup product if you are not sure.
 It is better to be safe than cause a reaction.

 How Often to Skin Test

 General guidance is to patch test a product every 12 months.
 However, even if a product has been tested recently or used on the person before with no reaction, it is still prudent to do a skin test.
-This is because formulations and ingredients change all the time, as do people’s personal circumstances (like medication or medical condition), so it is always best to do a skin test.
+This is because formulations and ingredients change all the time.
+Likewise, people’s personal circumstances (like medication or medical condition) can change, so it is always best to do a skin test.

 How to do a Skin Compatibility Test